 Please note that this is an exterior architecture tour.
 The tour will not visit the interiors of any buildings.
 Public restrooms are not available on the tour route.

 Tickets will go on sale at 5:30 p.m.
-Sunday, July 8, at North Boulevard and Parkway.
+Sunday, September 9, in front of Union Station, 501 Crawford Street at Texas Avenue.
 Admission is $10 for the general public ($7 for Preservation Houston members and students with valid ID).
 Those who walk, ride a bike or use public transit to get to the tour will receive a $2 discount.
 Children 11 years old and under are admitted free.
 Tickets may be charged to Visa, MasterCard, American Express or Discover.
 The last tour group will leave just after 6 p.m.
 Advance reservations are not required for this tour.

 If inclement weather threatens on the day of the tour, watch this page for up-to-the-minute updates of any tour changes.
 You can also follow Preservation Houston on Twitter to receive tour updates.

 About Architecture Walks

 Explore Houston's architecturally and historically significant neighborhoods, buildings and institutions with Preservation Houston's monthly docent-guided walking tours.
 The tours are generally offered on the second Sunday of the month from January to November; tickets go on sale at 1:30 p.m.
 (6 p.m.
 June through September).
 Tours are open to the public.
 The cost is $10 per person ($7 for Preservation Houston members and students), with a $2 discount if you walk, bike or ride public transportation to the tour.
 Reservations aren't required unless specifically noted.